Citridiol

 This section has been translated automatically.

-Plant repellent obtained from the lemon eucalyptus (Eucalyptus maculata citriodora) native to China.
-It is considered the best vegetable repellent.
-The active ingredient of the eucalyptus extract is p-menthane-3,8-diol also known as "PMD".
-Citriodiol can be used as a herbal alternative to synthetic agents such as DEET and Icaridin.
-It is as well tolerated as Icaridin.
+Herbal repellent obtained from the lemon eucalyptus (Eucalyptus maculata citriodora), which is native to China.
+It is considered the best herbal repellent.
+The active ingredient in eucalyptus extract is p-menthane-3,8-diol, also known as "PMD".
+Citriodiol can be used as a herbal alternative to synthetic active ingredients such as DEET and Icaridin.
+It is just as well tolerated as Icaridin.
 It is often combined with other active ingredients (e.g. DEET).

 Pregnancy/nursing period